rusingineer/StulleMule/emule/readme.txt

+eMule Copyright (C)2002-2005 Merkur (merkur-@users.sourceforge.net)
-eMule Copyright (C)2002-2008 Merkur (devteam at emule-project dot net)
+eMule morph Copyright (C)2002-2008 morph team
+Note: --- Additions made for emule morph

 This program is free software; you can redistribute it and/or modify it under